-Bill Harrison grew up at his grandfather’s winery in California’s San Joaquin Valley.
-After earning a Bachelors degree at the University of Santa Clara, and an MBA at U.C.
-Berkeley, he served for two years as an Armor Officer in the First Infantry Division.
+Bill Harrison grew up at his grandfather’s winery in the San Joaquin Valley.
+After earning a Bachelors degree at the University of Santa Clara, and an MBA at UC Berkeley, he served for two years as an Armor Officer in the First Infantry Division.

 Chuck McKahn has been Winemaker at Wm.
 Harrison since January of 2016.
 He was raised in the sleepy almond farming community of Ripon, CA and a keen interest in winemaking and viticulture led him to Cal Poly San Luis Obispo, where he graduated in 2011.

 Shortly after graduation he made the pilgrimage to the Napa Valley to work for the Chappellet family as a harvest intern.
 Hard work and a lot of luck kept him at Chappellet after the 2011 harvest to be their Enologist, and eventually their Assistant Winemaker.
 Prior to Chappellet he interned for McManis Family Vineyards and Tolosa Winery.